mochabyte0x/CTFPacker/README.md

 make --version
 ```

-Itt's a bit different on Windows.
+It's a bit of a different story on Windows.
 You need to install the MinGW-w64 toolchain by installing MSYS2 first.

 ```powershell
 # Go there and install this